littlektframework/littlekt/README.md

 ### Snapshots

 On every build a snapshot gets created.
 If you want to be on the bleeding edge then you can pull from the snapshot repo.
 The snapshot versioning uses commit hashes as a suffix.
-The version convention looks like so: `x.x.x-SNAPSHOT-hash`.
+The version convention looks like so: `x.x.x.hash-SNAPSHOT`.
-E.g `0.2.1-SNAPSHOT-080b1ad`.
+E.g `0.2.1.080b1ad-SNAPSHOT`.
 **Note**: this will most likely cause breaking changes

 **build.gradle.kts**: